KaMeHb-UA/telegram-ci-notify-action/README.md

 # Telegram CI notify action

 This action sends Telegram message with build status using your bot to specified chat.
-**Does not send any notify if build stage was skipped or canceled!**
+**Does not send any notify if build stage was skipped or canceled by default, but you cat tune it with `skip-is-fail` and `cancel-is-fail`**

 ## Inputs